twotwotwo/sorts/README.md

 limit concurrency.
 The package checks that data is sorted after every run and panics(!) if not.

+Credit (but no blame, or claim of endorsement) to the authors of stdlib sort; this uses its qSort, tests, and interface, and the readability of its code helped make this possible.

 I'd love to hear if you're using this.
 E-mail me at my github username at GMail, or say hey on Twitter ([@rf](http://twitter.com/rf/)).